-(2) "Heavy Vehicle" means a vehicle over 48,000 pounds.
+(2) "Heavy Vehicle" means a vehicle over 48,000 pounds or that is subject to weight limits under Chapter 45 whichever is less.

-(3) "Landowner" means the person or entity who has title to land in fee simple or who holds a land contract for the land.
+(3) "Landowner" means the person who has title to land in fee simple or who holds a land contract for the land.